Overselling: Specific cases

 In 2007, Air Deccan, the Indian low-cost airline was found by Directorate General of Civil Aviation to overbook even when they weren't permitted to do so.
 They were accused of cheating passengers by tagging the confirmed tickets as no show for compensating the additional seats.
 The airline pocketed all the money made by overbooking, minus airport tax, without offering a later flight for overbooked customers.
 The passengers that arrive last, either on time or even a minute late, become the target.

 In 2011, Delta Air Lines began a practice in which they overbook some flights, using algorithms to determine how many seats to overbook based on historical data, and allow passengers checking in for the overbooked flight to state the value of travel vouchers they would be willing to accept in exchange for taking a later flight.
 The airline then selects the passengers who will be bumped to a later flight based on the lowest bids.
 According to the airline, the biggest cost saving from the practice is that it improves on-time flight departures, since gate attendants are not burdened with negotiating with passengers that are considering being bumped from the flight.
 Among the three major U.S. carriers, Delta had the highest rate of total bumped passengers (96 per 100,000 passengers vs. 95 on United Airlines and 50 on American Airlines), but the lowest rate of involuntarily bumped passengers (3 per 100,000 vs. 5 on American and 11 on United).

 In the past some airlines, like JetBlue Airways, did not overbook as a policy that provides incentive and avoids customer disappointment.
 They were able to do this and remain profitable as the majority of their customers are tourists, instead of business fliers, and their tickets are non-refundable, thereby lowering the chances of passengers missing their flights.
-However, since 2017 JetBlue again began overbooking flights.
+Since 2017 JetBlue again began overbooking flights.

 In early April 2017, severe weather on the East Coast of the United States caused many flight cancellations, with Delta having more than 3,200 cancellations in a five-day period.
 Due to the large number of stranded passengers trying to board flights, many were far overbooked, resulting in Delta paying out unusually high-priced vouchers, with one group of three passengers being paid over $11,000 over a weekend of delays as a result of the overbooking.